William Parry (Royal Navy officer, born 1705)

-Admiral William Parry (1705 – 29 April 1779) was a Royal Navy officer who served as Commander-in-Chief of the Jamaica Station.
+Admiral of the Blue William Parry (1705 – 29 April 1779) was a Royal Navy officer who served as Commander-in-Chief of the Jamaica Station.

-Naval career
+Life

-Promoted to post captain on 1 October 1744, Parry was given command of the fourth-rate HMS Kingston in February 1755 and saw action at the Battle of Minorca in May 1756 during the Seven Years' War.
-Promoted to rear-admiral on 21 October 1762, he went on to be Commander-in-Chief of the Jamaica Station in 1766 and, having been promoted to vice-admiral on 24 October 1770, he became Commander-in-Chief of the Leeward Islands Station in 1772.
-He was promoted to full admiral on 29 January 1778.
+Promoted to captain on 1 October 1744, Parry was given command of the fourth-rate HMS Kingston in February 1755 and saw action at the Battle of Minorca in May 1756 during the Seven Years' War.
+Promoted to Rear-Admiral of the Blue on 21 October 1762, he went on to be Commander-in-Chief of the Jamaica Station in 1766 and, having been promoted to Vice-Admiral of the Blue on 24 October 1770, he became Commander-in-Chief of the Leeward Islands Station in 1772.
+He was promoted to Admiral of the Blue on 29 January 1778.
 Parry married Lucy Brown, daughter of Commodore Charles Brown.